mozilla/elasticutils/docs/django.rst

         def get_mapping(cls):
             """Returns an ElasticSearch mapping."""
             return {
+                'properties': {
                     # The id is an integer, so store it as such.
 ElasticSearch
                     # would have inferred this just fine.
                     'id': {'type': 'integer'},

                     # The name is a name---so we shouldn't analyze it
                     # (de-stem, tokenize, parse, etc).
                     'name': {'type': 'string', 'index': 'not_analyzed'},

                     # The bio has free-form text in it, so analyze it with
                     # snowball.
                     'bio': {'type': 'string', 'analyzer': 'snowball'},

                     # Age is an integer
                     'age': {'type': 'integer'}
+                }
             }

         @classmethod
         def extract_document(cls, obj_id, obj=None):